tdulcet/AutoPrimeNet/README.md

   Notification Options:
-    Optionally configure this program to automatically send an e-mail/text message notification if there is an error, if the GIMPS program has stalled, if the available disk space is low or if it found a new Mersenne prime.
+    Optionally configure this program to automatically send an e-mail/text message notification if there is an error, if the GIMPS program has stalled, if the available disk space is low, if it found a new Mersenne prime or if their is a new version of the GIMPS program.
 Send text messages by using your mobile providers e-mail to SMS or MMS gateway.
 Use the --test-email option to verify the configuration.
+When using the --setup option, it will automatically lookup the configuration.

     --to=TOEMAILS       To e-mail address.
 Use multiple times for multiple To/recipient e-mail addresses.
 Defaults to the --from